 Patients who suspect they have a simple urinary tract infection without vaginal symptoms can also elect to be evaluated in our main Medical Clinic.

-In addition to screening and counseling, evaluations are also available for Yeast Vaginitis, Bacterial Vaginosis, Herpes, Genital Warts, and other dermatological problems.
+In addition to STD screening and counseling, evaluations are also available for Yeast Vaginitis, Bacterial Vaginosis, Herpes, Genital Warts, and other dermatological problems.
 Available testing includes:

 – Gonorrhea/Chlamydia testing